jiannotti5040/Resonance-Framework-Proposal-/README.md

 The prototypes fail because they lack the necessary calibrated parameters, which would need to be derived and validated from the theory's core principles.

-## Call for Peer Review Outside Academia

-This theory is presented to the whatever community wants to look any and all are welcome.

-The framework requires analysis to determine if the core concept is viable and to properly define its mathematical structures.

 ## License